Too low capacity. Voltage drops sharply

 Charging voltage too low

-Check voltage regulator, replace if necessary.
+Check the voltage regulator, replace if necessary.

-Connection terminals loose or oxidized
+The connecting terminals are loose or oxidized

-Bad connection on «mass (-) battery-engine-body
+Bad ground connection (-) battery-engine-body

-Too much battery self-discharge
+Too much self-discharge of the battery

-Replace battery.
+Replace the battery.

 Battery sulfation